 Sounds like a great trip!
-In this case, you'd need to buy a multi-trip policy because the coverage for a single-trip policy ends anytime you return to Singapore or your departure point.
+In this case, you'd need to buy a multi-trip policy because the coverage for a single-trip policy ends anytime you return to Singapore.
 Also, having a multi-trip or annual travel insurance would be a more economical solution than buying several single-trip plans.

 Cover and Benefits

 What is the longest period of time that I am covered for?